How Important is Black Box Data After a Truck Accident?

 • Experience – A truck crash is not a car crash.
 To win a truck accident case, experience counts.
 The attorneys at Munley Law have been winning truck cases for decades.
 We have won multimillion-dollar settlements in negotiations, and have won numerous jury verdicts at trial.
 Some law firms will settle for less than you deserve rather than risk losing a case in court.
 The team at Munley Law thrives in the courtroom, and are prepared to go to trial if necessary.

 • Results – The fact is that not all law firms have the same track record.
 It takes skills and extensive resources to get a significant settlement or .
-When you’ve suffered a serious or injury, you’ll need an attorney who will fight to get you the maximum amount of compensation.
+When you’ve suffered a serious loss or injury, you’ll need an attorney who will fight to get you the maximum amount of compensation.

 • Expertise – Truck accidents and commercial vehicle crashes are complex and highly specialized.
 It is important to trust your case with a lawyer who has extensive knowledge pertinent to your case.
 The truck accident lawyers at Munley Law are regarded by other attorneys nationwide as truck accident experts.
 We frequently travel around the U.S. to educate other lawyers on how to handle truck accident cases – including how to obtain black box data.
 We are among the first lawyers in Pennsylvania to earn board certification in truck accident law, and the first law firm in the country with two lawyers who have been elected Chair of the American Association of Justice Trucking Group.